We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 • Uncompressed disk images - This is a sector-by-sector copy of a disk created from a logical volume or an entire physical drive.
 This type of disk image can be loaded into R-Studio and processed like any other image.

 • Proprietary file containers - Some utilities use their own disk image formats.
-Proprietary disk images are usually compressed or encrypted.
-For example, R-Drive Image, a disk imaging, backup and copying utility developed by R-TT, Inc., creates file containers with the .rdr file extension.
+R-Studio supports many of such formats, and can load them to process like real disks - including supported disk image format from R-Drive Image, or backup and copying utility developed by R-TT, Inc. that creates file containers with the .rdr file extension.
+There are several other formats that R-Studio supports, too.

 • Encrypted file containers - These are similar to proprietary file containers, but the contents are also encrypted.
-Only the software used to create the image can mount and read it.
-If the encrypted container can be mounted in the native software, it can be detected by R-Studio and processed as a normal logical disk.
+R-Studio can unlock some of them, or they can be mounted and read by the original software used to create the image.
+Either way, it can be detected by R-Studio and processed like a normal logical disk.

 File Containers from Virtual Machines